Fifth teen convicted of killing Keon Lincoln

 A jury at Birmingham Crown Court convicted Kieron Donaldson, 18, of Aston Lane, Perry Barr, Birmingham, of manslaughter.

-Keon died after being attacked by a group of youths on Linwood Road, Handsworth, Birmingham, in January.
+The schoolboy died after being attacked by a group of youths on Linwood Road, Handsworth, Birmingham, in January.

 Donaldson, who was cleared of murder, was convicted of the lesser charge by a majority 10-2 verdict after a trial heard he "helped and supplied weapons" for a planned attack.